Gary Spivey

-Gary Spivey is a spiritual healer and psychic.
+Gary Spivey is a self proclaimed spiritual healer and psychic.
 He has made appearances on radio programs, TV shows, in live casino shows, and also conducts personal readings, seminars, workshops, and retreats.

 Radio shows

 Spivey regularly performs on morning radio shows.
 Current stations include shows in New York, Los Angeles (KYSR-FM), Chicago, San Francisco (KYLD-FM), Las Vegas (KLUC-FM), San Diego (XHRM-FM), Sacramento (KSFM-FM), Washington DC, Minneapolis (KDWB-FM), Miami, Milwaukee, (WMYX-FM), Nashville, Atlanta, KQRC 98.9 The Rock out of Kansas City Missouri, performing on the Johnny Dare Morning Show, as well as in Fort Myers, FL (WXKB-FM) on the Big Mama and the WiLD Bunch Morning Show.
 In the 1990s, Spivey was a sometime regular on the syndicated radio program The Ron & Ron Show, as well as hosting his own call in show which was owned and produced by The Ron & Ron Radio Network and broadcast on WSUN-AM in Tampa, Florida.